Air Conditioner Temperature Split

 If a home has an air conditioning system (whole-house unit), you will want an inspector to assess its functioning as part of the home inspection.

-The most important thing to measure when determining the efficiency and proper functioning of an A/C unit is the “temperature split.”
+The most important thing to measure when determining the efficiency and proper functioning of an A/C unit is the “air conditioner temperature split.”
 The temperature split is the difference between the temperature of the incoming air, and the temperature of the outgoing air.